tudelft3d/geogeeks/docs/python/venv.md

 ## How to create and use a venv

+=== "Directly with PyCharm"

+    PyCharm allows you to create venv and activate them, follow those instructions:

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/_oRO08UrNqk" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 === "If you use pyenv"

-    If you used [pyenv](install.md) to install Python (this is what the geogeek-in-chief recommends!), then you can also install [pyenv-virtualenv plugin](https://github.com/pyenv/pyenv-virtualenv) to install and manage your virtual environments.
+    If you used [pyenv](install.md) to install Python (this is what we recommend for macOS and Linux!), then you can also install the [pyenv-virtualenv plugin](https://github.com/pyenv/pyenv-virtualenv) to install and manage your virtual environments.
     It keeps a global list of which versions and venv you have installed, and allows you to easily switch between them.

     To install: